imartin7/ProgettoReti/README.md

 1, 2 and 3 : Firebase and Google Oauth
 4 : Login Oauth
 6 : Docker
-7 : Github and README
+7 and 8 : Github and README
+9: Csrf is used with Google authentication and the password is also stored with an encryption system

 Author: Inés Martín Mateos